Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool fetches a full biographical profile for a single judge, listing specific data (appointment history, education, political affiliations, ABA ratings).
-It distinguishes from sibling search tool by specifying the input source, making purpose unambiguous.
+The description clearly states the tool fetches a full biographical profile for a single judge, listing specific content (appointment history, education, etc.) and links to the sibling search tool for obtaining person IDs, effectively distinguishing it from other tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.